What Is Vertical Saas | Woman On Computer

 The solution

 There are a few different ways vertical SaaS vendors can expand their total addressable markets (TAM).
 Think about how you can help the customer succeed.
 What services can you offer to help their business expand?
 What new features or integrations can you upsell?
-(Hint: Payments are a good one!)
+(Hint: payments are a good one!)

 You may also want to consider exploring similar niches.
 For example, if your solutions cater to spas, you may want to venture into salons as well.